datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 - Correct: Git can merge the deletion of line A and the addition of line C automatically.
 - No: Git can merge the deletion of line A automatically.
 - No: Git can merge the addition of line C automatically.
-- No: Git can merge teh deletion of line A and the addition of line C automatically.
+- No: Git can merge the deletion of line A and the addition of line C automatically.

 <!-- -------------------------------------------------------------------------------- -->